jagadeeshreddy280/Observability-setup/README.md

 otel.yaml   rbac.yaml   service.yaml

 kubectl apply -f rbac.yaml -n otel

-***check otelcontribcol is deployed on service account kubectl get sa -n otel kubectl apply -f otel.yaml kubectl get all -n otel
+***check otelcontribcol is deployed on service account

+kubectl get sa -n otel

+kubectl apply -f otel.yaml

+kubectl get all -n otel

 Replace loki,mimir,otel url in otel.yaml

 kubectl replace otel.yaml -n otel

 add http://my-tempo.tempo.svc.cluster.local:4317 in otlp.yaml

+Ms Teams Authentication:
+---

+1.open grafana alert --> contact points -->type alert name

+2.In integration select required option(example:ms teams)

+3. Go to Teams --> create a channel for alerts --> click on 3 dots

+4.Go to connectors --> click on incoming webhook configure --> Type name

+5.click on create --> copy link --> paste in grafana alert url --> test

+6.We will get default test notification

+SMTP email connection:
+--

+Using AWS SES:
+--

+1.open AWS SES --> Go to Verified Identities --> create a new identitie with mail

+2.Identity type 1.domain 2.email prefer what you need for task --> click on create identitie.

+3.we can see mail address is in pending, we need to approve our req which we will receive in register mail --> click on accept link --> show verified

+4.We can send Test alert using send test email option.

+Creation on SMTP user and Password:
+--

+1. click on SMTP settings --> create new SMTP credentials

+2.set custom user name or default -->create user --> download file.csv

+3.In smtp setting we can see endpoint and ports.

+Using personal Gmail:
+---

+1.open Gmail settings --> go to security

+2.Enable 2-step verification --> Inside we can see app passwords.

+3.click on App password --> selete other --> Type Name --> create .

+4.WE can see 16 letter Password save it.

+Integration with Grafana:
+---

+1. open grafana --> Go to config file

+2.In grafana.ini --> we can see smtp: --> we need to add data like this AWS cred:

+  smtp:
+    enabled: true
+    host: email-smtp.us-west-2.amazonaws.com:587
+    startTLS_policy: MandatoryStartTLS
+    skip_verify: true
+    user: AKIAVU2RHDV            ## we need to replace username
+    password: BMULk1hQU4VdEWR    ## we need to replace password
+    from_address: ses-smtp-user.2023090
+    from_name: Grafana

+personal Gmail:

+  smtp:
+    enabled: true
+    host: smtp.gmail.com:465
+    startTLS_policy: MandatoryStartTLS
+    skip_verify: true
+    user: jagadeesh@gmail.com
+    password: 16 letter password
+    from_address: jagadeesh@gmail.com
+    from_name: Grafana

+3.save and exit the grafana.yaml

+4.helm upgrade --install grafana grafana/grafana -f grafana.yaml -n grafana

+5.open grafana alert --> contact points -->type alert name

+6.In integration select required option(example:Email)

+7.Type required emails to send alerts --> test

+8.We will get default test notification

+Creating a Dashboard:
+---

+1.Go to Dashboard --> click on New --> Create a Folder

+2.Again click on New --> new Dashboard --> Dashboard setting

+3.Type Name --> select folder --> save Dashboard

+Creating a panel for Dashboard:
+---

+1.Inside Dashboard --> click on Add --> visualization

+2.we can see all details .

+3.select correct Datasource for panal creation in Datasource section.

+4.We have Two options to write query 1.Builder 2.code

+5.In builder we need to select label and Value for filter data.

+6.In code we use Promql query.

+Example : {namespace="app"} | logfmt

+7.Right side we can select differt graphs and options.

+8.click on save --> apply

+9.Now Go to Dashboard we can see a panel with data representation.

+Creation of Alerts using logs and Metrics:
+---

+1.Go To dashboard --> select panel for alert

+2.Above datasource we have 3 options like 1.query 2.transform 3.Alert

+3.click on Alert --> click on create alert rule from this panel

+4.Type Rule Name --> select duration -->click on  run queries --> check Threshold Normal or firing

+5.Go to Set alert evaluation behavior --> select folder --> select Evaluation group

+6.If folder or evaluation group not present, create new

+7.In pending period select time
+Note: Time should be same in pending period and Evalution group

+8.In Add annotations we can add summary and description of Alert

+9.Save the Alert